 - 1/2 pound St. George* or medium-aged white Cheddar cheese, shredded

-- 1/2 cup chiffonade of fresh basil (that means cut into long, narrow strips)
+- 1/2 cup chiffonade of basil leaves, (that means cut into long, narrow strips)

 - 2 tablespoons crème fraîche